Macrometacorp/docs/docs/integrations/integration-tasks/manage-integrations - draft.md

 This page shows you how to manage your integrations in Macrometa.

-DFP NOTE - Need tabs for UI, API, SDKs

 ## Create Integration

 1. [Log in to your Macrometa account](https://auth-play.macrometa.io/).
 2. Click **Access > Integrations**.
 3. Click **New Integration**.
 4. Select the integration type.
 5. Enter specific information in the fields for the integration and then click **Create**.
-Refer to the documentation for the specific connector type for more information about the fields:
+For prerequisites and additional notes, refer to the documentation for the specific connector type:

    - [BigQuery](../connector-types/bigquery)
    - [Macrometa Collection](../connector-types/mm-collection)